JaredLevi18/Biagram-Model./README.md

 # Biagram-Model.
-In this repo I'm implementing a bigram model, I'm also implementing AsamW optimizer.
+In this repo I'm implementing a bigram model, I'm also implementing AdamW optimizer.